We have no idea how good we had it.

 ~~~

 Main Street has now become a regular “BTFD” player.
 This is a direct result of muscle memory – a Recency Effect impact driven by 15 years of market gains.
-What has developed over the entirety of the post-financial crisis era of rising equity markets and until 2022, falling or zero interest rates.
+Over the entirety of the post-financial crisis era, we have enjoyed rising equity markets and until 2022, falling or zero interest rates.
 The good news is that this is how you build wealth over the long haul.
 Nick Maggiulli’s book “Just Keep Buying” makes this case very persuasively.

 When we talk about muscle memory, what we are really discussing are habits for which we have been continuously rewarded.
 What breaks that prior habit depends upon how we change our behaviors in response to that punishment and reward.